Cruella de Vil

 Cruella de Vil (Note: Spelt de Vil by Smith; spelt De Vil by Disney.) is a fictional character in the English author Dodie Smith's 1956 novel The Hundred and One Dalmatians.
-A pampered and glamorous London heiress and fashion designer, (Note: She is a fashion designer in the live-action film 101 Dalmatians (1996).) she appears in Walt Disney Productions' animated feature film One Hundred and One Dalmatians (1961), voiced by Betty Lou Gerson; in Disney's 101 Dalmatians II: Patch's London Adventure (2003), voiced by Susanne Blakeslee; in Disney's live-action 101 Dalmatians (1996) and 102 Dalmatians (2000), portrayed by Glenn Close; as well as Cruella (2021), portrayed by Emma Stone; and in many other Disney sequels and spin-offs.
+A pampered and glamorous London heiress and fashion designer, (Note: She is a fashion designer in the live-action film 101 Dalmatians (1996).) she appears in Walt Disney Productions' animated feature film One Hundred and One Dalmatians (1961), voiced by Betty Lou Gerson; in Disney's animated sequel 101 Dalmatians II: Patch's London Adventure (2003), voiced by Susanne Blakeslee; in Disney's live-action films 101 Dalmatians (1996) and 102 Dalmatians (2000), portrayed by Glenn Close; as well as Cruella (2021), portrayed by Emma Stone; and in many other Disney media.

 In most of her incarnations, Cruella kidnaps the 15 puppies of the main Dalmatian characters, Pongo and Perdita, intending to turn them into fur coats along with 84 other Dalmatian puppies she legally bought before.
 The live-action Disney film reveals that Cruella chooses to skin puppies because when short-haired dogs grow older, their fur becomes coarse and does not sell as well as the fine, soft fur of puppies.

 Cruella has become a pop cultural icon and a symbol of greed, vanity, evil, and cruelty to animals.
 Disney's Cruella ranked 39th on AFI's 100 Years...100 Heroes & Villains.